santiagocdo/ALANN/README.md

 ## 2. Open main.R within the project ##

 ## 3. Prepare the training.csv file.
 The columns are: ##

-  phase = discrete numbers

-  matType = 3 types: INPUT, OUTPUT, and TEST (optional)

-  trialType = trial type names as strings

-  in.$ = many columns as you want inputs, starting with in. then input name.

-  out.$ = many columns as you want outputs, starting with out then output name.

-  par.$ = parameters (par)

-    par.nH.$ = number of hidden units (nH)

-      par.nH.nHV = number of hidden visual (nHV)

-      par.nH.nHMM = number of multiSmodal units (nHMM)

-      par.nH.nHA = number of hidden auditory (nHA)

-    par.nI.$ = number of input units (nI)

-      par.nI.ctx = number of context units (fully connected)

-      par.nI.vis = number of visual units (connected with multimodal and visual hidden units)

-      par.nI.aud = number of auditory units (connected with multimodal and auditory hidden units)

 ## 4. Adjust the main.R script: ##